kanmaytacker/fundamentals/database/notes/02-integrity-er-diagram.md

 > is the overall accuracy, completeness, and consistency of data
 > the maintenance of, and the assurance of, data accuracy and consistency over its entire life-cycle
 ### ER Diagrams
+> An entity–relationship model (or ER model) describes interrelated things of interest in a specific domain of knowledge.
+A basic ER model is composed of entity types (which classify the things of interest) and specifies relationships that can exist between entities (instances of those entity types)

 ## Schema
 A schema is a blueprint of a database.
 It is created before you actually construct the database so that the schema design can be reviewed.
 Schema diagrams are also a great way to document the database structure in one place.